Eco-Russian-Community/EcoConveyance/README.md

 ## Сopyright
 Author of this mod is @Tavren

-This mod releases under Eco Russian Community but author holds the property of the code and mod itself, all rights reserved.
+This mod releases under Eco Russian Community but authors holds the property of the code and mod itself, all rights reserved.

 You may not redistribute modified versions of this mod.
 You may not use parts of this mod, either code or models, textures, etc.
-This mod remains the property of the Eco Russian Community and author, and you may not without their consent release a modified version of this mod.
+This mod remains the property of the Eco Russian Community and authors, and you may not without their consent release a modified version of this mod.

 This mod based on ModKit from Strange Loop Games

+Crate model and texture by Strange Loop Games

 ## Contributions
 Contributions are welcome!
 If you can improve something write to us or submit issue!